David Johnson Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- In his three career matchups against them, Johnson has averaged 53 rushing yards against the Titans, 35.5 more than his over/under in Sunday's game.
+- Against the Titans, Johnson has averaged 53 rushing yards per game over his three career matchups, 36.5 more yards than his over/under in Sunday's game.

-- Johnson, in three matchups versus the Titans, has run for a TD twice, but has yet to total more than one in a single contest.
+- In two of three games against the Titans Johnson has run for a touchdown.
+But he did not have multiple TDs in either of those games.

 - Note: Johnson's stats vs. Titans date back to 2016.

-- Johnson will go up against a Titans squad that allows 85.9 rushing yards per game and is the NFL's second-ranked rush defense.
+- In terms of defending against the run, the Titans are second in the NFL, conceding 85.9 yards per game.

-- The Titans have allowed 14 rushing touchdowns, 12th in the NFL.
+- The Titans have conceded 14 rushing touchdowns, 12th in the league.

 Recent Performances